ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ## Introduction

-This project focuses on the translation of RRDBMS schemas into Cassandra schemas, specifically tailored for big data applications using YouTube as a case study.
+This project focuses on the translation of RDBMS schemas into Cassandra schemas, specifically tailored for big data applications using YouTube as a case study.
 The aim is to harness Cassandra's capabilities for fast reads and writes, as well as horizontal scalability, to address the demands of handling large volumes of data.
 Our project involves analyzing the RDBMS schema, identifying essential queries, and designing a Cassandra schema using a "Query First" approach.
 The scope encompasses documenting the RDBMS schema, designing CQL queries, and creating Cassandra schema tables, partitions, and clustering columns.

 ### Objectives
 - To create and analyse a normalised RDBMS schema design and discuss its key componenets and relationships